skpak24/Acme-Widgets/README.md

 - The app allows users to create, view, update, and delete JHA's.
 - JHA's contain a title, author, and any number of steps, with each step having a spot for description, hazards, and mitigation.
 - Users are able to choose any number of steps to add to their JHA.
 All parts of the form are required.
-- All submitted data is saved in a local SQLite database.
+- All submitted data is saved in a local SQLite relational database.
 - The app also provides answers to common JHA questions; credit goes to the University of Washington's EHS website.

 ## Installation